Doag/PL-SQL-Conventions/articles/00_general.md

 Doing so, the optimizer inlines helper methods into the code, removing unnecessary method calls, converts `for record in cursor` loops to bulk-optimized loops, restructures your code to remove unnecessary variable assignments and many more.
 The best is that you don't need to be aware of all the optimizations, it »just happens«!

 Full story: http://www.oracle.com/technetwork/issue-archive/2012/12-sep/o52plsql-1709862.html

-### Avoid triggers
-A database trigger might seem appealing to use, but try to keep your fingers away from it.
-It causes a context switch and it executes row-by-row, which we learned not to do.
-If a trigger is unavoidable, at least make sure that there is no business logic in there and the lines of code are kept small.
-If possible, use a Table API instead of a trigger.

 ### Tell the database about your code